ariebovenberg/whenever/docs/overview.rst

 is probably the format you're most familiar with.
 What you may not know is that it's a very complex standard with many options.
-Like most libraries, **whenever** supports a only subset of the standard which is the most commonly used:
+Like most libraries, **whenever** supports a only subset of the standard which is the most commonly used.

 Here are the ISO formats for each type: